Gary Schwitzer has specialized in health care journalism since 1973 in his career in radio, television, interactive multimedia and web publishing.

 Association of Health Care Journalists “Covering Health” blog

 “When Gary Schwitzer writes on the future of health journalism, his words carry the weight of a database loaded with more than 1,000 reviewed stories.
 Like Charles Darwin’s long study of barnacles, Schwitzer’s micro-level scrutiny of the industry has left him uniquely equipped to tackle the big picture stuff as well.
-Which is why, when he draws a line in the sand, as he did in an essay published in a German public health journal, we should probably listen.”
+Which is why, when he draws a line in the sand… we should probably listen.”

 Dr. Steven Kussin, Director of The Shared Decision Center, wrote:

-Paul Raeburn on the Knight Science Journalism Tracker:
+Paul Raeburn, then editor of the Knight Science Journalism Tracker:

 “I’m beginning to think that Schwitzer’s criteria for judging stories ought to be printed on wallet cards for reporters, like Miranda warnings, to remind them what questions to ask.
 I could use one of those myself.”